c-hurtado/c-hurtado.github.io/_posts/2020-01-08-tools-i-use.md

 comments: false
 ---

 In the vein of How do they work and UsesThis I'm sharing my tools and tricks of the trade.
+From web tools, to iPad Tools and more.
+I customize, jailbreak, and try a lot of things.

 ## Web tools
 * [Notion](https://www.notion.so/), a great site to generate projects and organize ideas.
 Mixes concepts of [Pinterest](https://www.pinterest.com) with [Trello](https://www.trello.com), and allows you to sort the same data in multiple ways.